lil-pasta/showsk-rs/README.md

 # Showsk-rs

-Simple blogging/image board project which began as a fork of [LukeMathWalker](https://github.com/LukeMathWalker)'s fantastic zero-2-production series on full stack web-dev in rust.
-I've deviated quite a bit from his code and scope in several places.
+Simple blogging project which began as a fork of [LukeMathWalker](https://github.com/LukeMathWalker)'s zero-2-production series on full stack web-dev in rust.

-This project is a really great way for me to learn the rust environment, the actix stack, and rust patterns for larger projects.

 ## Usage